bdmc/randstrad-movehq/Docs/Setup.md

-The next step was to create a custom module, `randstrad_movehq_module` to perform the tasks related to the new Books table.
+The next step was to create a custom module, `randstrad_movehq_module`, to perform the tasks related to the new Books table.

+The code for this module is placed in files under `modules/custom/randstad_movehq_module` as specified in Drupal 9.
+Two YAML files, `randstad_movehq_module.info.yml` and `randstad_movehq_module.routing.yml` control metadata and path information for the module.
+The file `randstad_movehq_module.install` contains the structural information for the new Books table, and is used during the module installation process.

+Under the module directory, `modules/custom/randstad_movehq_module`, is a `src` directory with `Controller` and `Form` subdirectories, which contain the actual code for the module.

 Enabling and activating the new module is done by going to the web site.

 From the Admin Dashboard, click on the Extend tab, then search through the list of available modules to find this "Randstrad MoveHQ Module", check the associated